mjcull/R4H2O/manuscript/0_introduction.md

 The course consists of an introduction and three case studies.
 The introduction introduces the principles of data science within the context of managing a water utility.
 The three case studies look at water quality data, customer perception and digital metering data.
 The case studies are based on material previously published on [The Devil is in the Data](https://lucidmanager.org/data-science/), a blog about creating value and having fun with the R language.

-The case studies start with a problem statement and introduce participants to the relevant aspects of the R language.
+Each of the case studies starts with a problem statement and introduces participants to the relevant aspects of the R language.
 Participants have to load, transform, explore and analyse the data to solve the stated problem.

 ## Introduction: Principles of Water Utility Data Science
 The first session defines data science as an evolution of traditional analysis.
 The greater availability of data, enhanced computer capacity and tools to analyse this information have revolutionised the industry.